jasonacox/tuyapower/README.md

 5. Device Key - If your device is running Firmware 1.0.5 or above, you will need to obtain the Device Key.
 This is used to connect with the device  decrypt the power consumption data.
 For details on how to do this, see point 2: https://github.com/clach04/python-tuya/wiki

+### Scan Tool [BETA]
+The `scan.py` script included here will listen to your local network and identify Tuya devices broadcasting their IP, Device ID and Version.
+This tool can help you get a list of compatible devices on your network.

 ## Setup: PyPi - Easy
 _Tested on RaspberryPi, Linux, Windows 10 and MacOS._
 Install pip and python libraries if you haven't already: